 Gathering with Children:

-Seating will be rearranged to better support supervision of children by their families in a way the facilitates effective physical distancing and active participation in worship.
+Seating will be rearranged to better support supervision of children by their families in a way that facilitates effective physical distancing and active participation in worship.

 The programing offered at these gatherings will be designed to focus on serving the unique needs of children in worship while complying with the public health measures discussed above.